jxmot/website_template-no_bootstrap/README.md

 After some (*ok, more than just "some"*) frustration getting Bootstrap to cooperate on a number of issues:

 * Not all browsers produce the same results
-* Bootstrap CSS is an excellent CSS framework, but too complicated for basic needs
+* Bootstrap CSS is an excellent CSS framework, but too complicated and too much overhead for basic needs
 * I'm tired of it lol

 ## The Result